 First one is our 3" vinyl backed fiberglass insulation R-10, I do not offer double bubble or any other cheap useless insulation.
 In my option if a customers wants a insulated building it should be insulated, not with some bubble insulation.

 We don't require anything at all if you want us to take care of everything from start to finish.
-Now you are more than welcome to do as much as you would like to handle before we start the project like getting ground grade to level and permits.
+Now you are more than welcome to do as much as you would like to handle before we start the project like getting ground grade level with in a cupule of inch's and permits.

 I handle getting all permits for any county that requires one prior to starting a project.